Magyartanulas/magyartanulas.github.io/postpositions_articles.md

 * Sok ember van, a Váci Utcában. - (There are many people on Váci Street.)
 * A Balassi Intézet kiváló hely a magyar nyelvtanuláshoz. - (The Balassi institute is an excellent place for hungarian language learning.)

 The zero or "no" article is used often in Hungarian.
-Aside from the examples mentioned before, all  the times that English uses an indefinite article, Hungarian uses none. also for dates
+Aside from the examples mentioned before, all the times that English uses an indefinite article, Hungarian uses none.
+It is also used for dates.

 * Ma Március 23 van. - (Today is March the 23rd.)
 * Nyelvtanár vagyok. - (I am a language teacher.)